lalten/rpg_dvs_ros/README.md

 ## Store detected patterns

-In order to analyze, which points where detected, one can record the result from two topics:
+In order to analyze, which points where detected, one can record the result from e.g. these topics:
 - /dvs_calibration/detected_points_left_or_single
 - /dvs_calibration/detected_points_left_or_single_pattern